innovative-nick/innovative-nick/README.md

 # Hi, I'm Nicholas 👋

 Welcome to my GitHub portfolio!
-I'm a Software Developer and AI/Machine Learning Engineer passionate about building impactful projects with code.
+I'm a Website Developer and AI/Machine Learning Engineer passionate about building impactful projects with code.

 ## 🚀 About Me
 - 💡 I'm interested in Web Development and AI/ML Engineering.